raviqqe/monza-editor/README.md

 ### Styling

-At the very minimum, we recommend you set `font-size` and `font-family` to a certain monospace font at the top-level element.
+At the very minimum, we recommend you to set `font-size` and `font-family` to a certain monospace font at the top-level element.
 You might set the other CSS properties, such as `line-height`, `background` and `border`, there.

 You might also set the following CSS variables that overwrite their corresponding CSS properties.